<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6406356&amp;fmt=gif">

 Access Point (AP)

 An Access Point (AP) is the landing point of a Wireless Local Area Network (WLAN) where devices can connect to the network wirelessly.
-It typically connects to a wired network and broadcasts a wireless signal.
+An access point typically connects to a wired network and broadcasts a wireless signal.

 • Used in businesses, schools, and homes to allow wireless access to networks.